Glossary Of PID Terms

 Glossary Of PID And Temperature Controller Terms

-An explanation of some common terms and abbreviations used in PID temperature and process control:
+An explanation of some common terminology and abbreviations used in PID temperature and process control:

 PID - Proportional, Integral, Derivative.
 Three values which comprise the algorithm used to control temperature to high levels of accuracy